cloudmesh-community/fa19-516-158/project/report.md

 ## Abstract

 Deployment of Hadoop and Spark on Raspberry Pi Clusters which involves:
-* Using CM-BURN command to burn multiple sd cards at once
+* Using CM-BURN command to burn multiple SD cards at once
-* Deploying Hadoop and Spark on Raspeberrry PI Clusters
+* Deploying Hadoop and Spark on Raspberry PI Clusters
 * Creating a cluster with as many nodes as we have SD cards for

 ## Introduction

 Majority of the data in today's world has been stored in HDFS.
-HDFS stands for Hadoop Distributed Storage System.The Raspberry Pi provides to the community a cheap platform with the ability to expose Linux and other operating systems to the masses.
-Du to its cost point it is easy to buy a PI and experiment with it.
-As such this platform has been ideal to lower the entry barrier to advanced computing from the university level to highschool and middle school and even elementary school.
-However the PI has also been used by universities and even national labs.
-Due to its availability and is convenient accessibility is has become a staple of our educational pipeline.Due to its price point the PI can also be used to build cheap clusters putting forward a hardware platform ideal for experimenting with issues such as networking and cluster management as educational tool.
+HDFS stands for Hadoop Distributed Storage System.
+The Raspberry Pi provides to the community a cheap platform with the ability to expose Linux and other operating systems to the masses.
+Due to its cost point, it is easy to buy a PI and experiment with it.
+As such this platform has been ideal to lower the entry barrier to advanced computing from the university level to highschool, middle school and even elementary school.
+However, the PI has also been used by universities and even national labs.
+Due to its availability and its convenient accessibility, it has become a staple of our educational pipeline.
+Due to its price point the PI can also be used to build cheap clusters putting forward a hardware platform ideal for experimenting with issues such as networking and cluster management as an educational tool.
 Many such efforts exist to use a PI as a cluster environment.

-  So it would be a good idea if we could somehow turn such platform more powerful by deploying latest techologies such as hadoop and spark on it.
-When i am taking about raspeberry PI it of course means we are using multiple clusters together.
-One node can act as the master node and other nodes can act as slaves where master might be able to contol the slave.
+So it would be a good idea if we could somehow turn such a platform more powerful by deploying latest technologies such as Hadoop and Spark on it.
+Multi cluster Raspberry Pi, where one node can act as the master node and other nodes act as slaves and the master might be able to control the slaves.

 ## Related Work